Ilhan Fandi

-Ilhan bin Fandi Ahmad (born 8 November 2002), more commonly known as Ilhan Fandi or mononymously as Ilhan, is a Singaporean professional footballer who plays as a forward for Belgian First Division B club Deinze and the Singapore national team.
+Ilhan bin Fandi Ahmad (born 8 November 2002), better known as Ilhan Fandi, is a Singaporean professional footballer who plays either as a forward or a winger for Thai League 1 club Buriram United, on loan from BG Pathum United, and the Singapore national team.

 Club career

 Early career

 Ilhan embarked on his quest to become a professional footballer in Europe, by enrolling in an English school to study and train.
 The teenager left for England on 8 September 2017 to study at the Queen Ethelburga's College in York for the next two years.
 Ilhan trained with the i2i Football Academy, which has links to English football club Leeds United.
 The academy also has partnerships with both York College and York St John University and will assist in linking up players with English professional and semi-professional clubs.

 Young Lions

-Ilhan signed with the Singapore Premier League club Young Lions in 2019.
-He made his debut in a 1-1 draw against Brunei DPMM on 7 August 2019.
+After his studies, Ilhan returned to Singapore to signed with the Singapore Premier League club, Young Lions in 2019.
+He made his debut in a 1–1 draw against DPMM on 7 August 2019.
 He became the third son of Fandi Ahmad to lace up his boots for the Young Lions – following in the footsteps of his brothers Irfan Fandi and Ikhsan Fandi.
-Ilhan made his first professional start in a league game at the age of 16 years and 331 days, where he scored his first goal in a 1-4 loss against Albirex Niigata Singapore on 15 August 2019.
+Ilhan made his first professional start in a league game at the age of 16 years and 331 days, where he scored his first goal in a 1–4 loss against Albirex Niigata Singapore on 15 August 2019.

-Ilhan scored his third goal for the club in a heavy 4-1 defeat at the hands of Hougang United in the Young Lions' opening match of the 2020 Singapore Premier League season.
+Ilhan scored his third goal for the club in a heavy 4–1 defeat at the hands of Hougang United in the Young Lions' opening match of the 2020 Singapore Premier League season.
 As of April 2020, Ilhan has scored 3 goals in just 5 matches for the Young Lions.

-Ilhan scored the first goal of the Young Lions' 2021 Singapore Premier League season, helping his team to a 3-3 draw against Balestier Khalsa FC.
+Ilhan scored the first goal of the Young Lions' 2021 Singapore Premier League season, helping his team to a 3–3 draw against Balestier Khalsa.
 He ended the 2021 Singapore Premier League season with 7 goals in 18 league matches.

 Ilhan notched 2 goals for the Young Lions before leaving for Albirex in the mid-season transfer window.
-In total, Ilhan has grabbed 13 goals in 33 games, a better strike rate than his older brothers, striker-turned-defender Irfan (eight in 43) and forward Ikhsan (10 in 52), managed during their time in the SPL.
+In total, Ilhan has grabbed 13 goals in 33 games, a better strike rate than his older brothers, striker-turned-defender Irfan (eight in 43) and forward Ikhsan (10 in 52), managed during their time in the league.